Pistons vs Knicks 2026: Compare Teams & Stats

 Pros

-- Lower payroll allows flexibility for future moves
+- Lower payroll ($116.2M) allows future flexibility in trades and signings

 Cons